 Gerry is a former longtime newspaper reporter and editor who has managed the Communication & Media Studies Internship Program since 1996.
 He played a leading role in the development of the International Internship Program at Marist and founded the precursor program that became Marist in Manhattan.
 He has served on the Board of Directors of the National Society of Experiential Education and on various committees for that organization.
 Also, he is a former Head of the Internships & Careers Interest Group of the Association of Educators in Journalism and Mass Communication.
 In addition to his duties as Internship Director, Gerry teaches classes in Communication, Journalism and Career Development.

 Teaching Credential, History & English, St. Mary's College

 Sara is an experienced public speaker, teacher and corporate trainer with experience in public relations/marketing, leadership and education.
-She currently teaches Public Presentation and FOCUS as an adjunct instructor at Marist.
+She currently teaches full-time in the Communication Department at Marist.
 She has also held positions with the Eleanor Roosevelt Leadership Center.
 Sara has delivered inspiring, empowering keynotes and training sessions to groups of all sizes, including Mayor's Office of New York City, Department of Family and Social Services-Westchester County, and Lehigh University.